 Brush and Inspect

-Use a hand broom or soft paintbrush to carefully brush away dust and dirt on each log.
-While you are cleaning, inspect each log for any cracks, holes, or excessive burn marks.
+Use a hand broom or soft paintbrush to carefully brush away dust and dirt on each log or decorative component.
+Never spray cleaners or water onto gas fireplace components.
+While you are cleaning, inspect each log or piece for any cracks, holes, or excessive burn marks.

 Brush away debris from the burner unit and inspect each vent hole for any build-up that could clog the flow of gas.